LohmannJens/fc-isup-prediction/README.md

 # Federated ISUP grade prediction FeatureCloud App

 ## Description
-A FeatureCloud app to predict ISUP grades [1] from tissue micro array (TMA) images.
+A FeatureCloud app to predict ISUP grades [1] from tissue microarray (TMA) images.
-It was developed based on the first step of eCaReNet [2] for prostate cancer relapse over trime prediction.
+It was developed based on the first step of eCaReNet [2] for prostate cancer relapse over time prediction.

 ## Input
-In each client the following must be given:
+In each client the following folders and files must be given:
-- images: folder that contains the TMA images as PNG
+- `images`: folder that contains the TMA images as PNG
-- train.csv: containing the local training data
+- `train.csv`: local training data
-- valid.csv: containing the local validation data
+- `valid.csv`: local validation data
-- test.csv: containing the local test data
+- `test.csv`: local test data

 Over all clients these files are the same:
-- config.yaml: config file with information about the trainig
+- `config.yaml`: config file with information about the trainig
-- InceptionV3.hdf: Inception-v3 model file adapted to right image size, pretrained on ImageNet data
+- `InceptionV3.hdf`: Inception-v3 model file adapted to right image size, pretrained on ImageNet data

 The input images should be pre-processed as described in the eCaReNet paper [2].

 ## Output
-- `results.csv` containing the predicted class per image and metadata for the test dataset
+- `results.csv`: predicted class per image and metadata for the test dataset
-- `confusion_matrix.png` confusion matrix of the test dataset predictions (absolute values)
+- `confusion_matrix.png`: confusion matrix of the test dataset predictions (absolute values)
-- `confusion_matrix_relative.png` confusion matrix of the test dataset predictions (relative values)
+- `confusion_matrix_relative.png`: confusion matrix of the test dataset predictions (relative values)
-- `model_json.json` json file containing the model architecture
+- `model_json.json`: model architecture, necesarry to load the model weights in tensorflow
-- `best_weights{epoch}_accur{value}.hdf` weights of the best performing model, filename includes best epoch {epoch} and corresponding validation accuracy {value}
+- `best_weights{epoch}_accur{value}.hdf`: weights of the best performing model, filename includes best epoch {epoch} and corresponding validation accuracy {value}
-- `results.json` model metrics of training and final evaluation
+- `results.json`: model metrics during training and final evaluation

 ## Workflows